 In the fall of 2012 we left the Estate and had "a year in the wilderness".
 But we didn't stop making art and supporting artists.
 During this time we moved the Summer Resident Ensemble Program to the beautiful Mohican Outdoor Center in Blairstown, New Jersey.
 We produced a series of site-specific "happenings".
 And we returned to our work giving local playwrights productions, by presenting Jerry Perna's The Music You Remember and Martha Kemper's Luckiest Kid in Philadelphia in the fall of 2013.
 Our interest in performing arts ensembles grew as well, and that fall Benjamin Lloyd and Jennifer MacMillan founded Bright Invention: The White Pines Ensemble.

 Supported by an anonymous donor, we moved into a corner storefront at 7908 High School Road, Elkins Park, PA in February 2014, named it The White Pines Place, and have been there ever since.
 Since then, our educational offerings have grown exponentially, Bright Invention has presented it's own shows and performed in various White Pines programs, and we have nurtured ties to our Elkins Park community.
-New initiatives have grown from this home base: our work with people with special needs, our work with seniors in low-income housing sites, corporate training, school residencies and Story Toys.
+New initiatives have grown from this home base: our work with people with special needs, our work with seniors in low-income housing sites, and school residencies featuring Story Toys and our partnership with HIAS.

 Through it all, we have tested and refined a new, nimble and flexible vision for performing arts organizations in America: based on diverse programming, responsive to community needs, and employing the gifts of our ensemble of improvisational actors.

 Our slogan - White Pines: Dynamic Creativity, Growing Communities, Lasting Relationships.

 White Pines Productions, Incorporated is tax exempt under section 501 (c)(3) of the federal tax code.